 At Avatar, this highly structured Cognitive Behavior Therapy is a form of psychotherapy that helps identify the triggers for addiction, manage cravings and address problematic thoughts.
 During our CBT sessions, patients grow through learning relaxation techniques, social and communication techniques and are active participants at each stage.

 There is nothing more important than the client-therapist relationship during Cognitive Behavioral Therapy at Avatar.
 A positive relationship between the therapists and the patients is essential to replacing dysfunctional thoughts with positive ones to improve their well-being.
 The patient and the therapist will develop strategies and a plan to help the patient modify damaging behaviors triggering or driving substance abuse.
+Together, taking these steps and making the necessary modifications to a patient’s behaviors will help the patient get on track for long-term recovery.

 In this type of psychotherapy, the patient is as involved as the therapist in their recovery.
 The client also researches their addiction, maintains a log of their appointments, and completes CBT assignments.